-Sandrine Orabona is a director and producer with experience in documentary film, television and advertising.
+Sandrine Orabona is an Emmy award winning director and producer with experience in documentary film, television and advertising.
 She focuses primarily on highly personal, character-based storytelling, her subjects ranging from ordinary people with extraordinary stories, to the personal and intimate sides of larger-than-life icons.

 Directing projects include Rihanna’s Savage x Fenty Show Vol. 1 and 2 (Amazon Prime), a fiercely female fashion event featuring women of all backgrounds and body types.
 Lady Valor: The Kristin Beck Story (CNN Films), a feature-length follow-documentary on the life of Senior Chief Kristin Beck who served over 20 years as a U.S. Navy SEAL and transitioned to a new life as a transgender woman upon retirement.
 State of Play: First Ladies (HBO Sports), profiles the lives of three women married to men whose careers in high-profile sports have an impact on their family lives, featuring Super Bowl Champion Mike Tomlin and his wife Kiya, and NASCAR Sprint Cup Champion Kevin Harvick and his wife DeLana.